-The Genesee Viaduct is the result of a collaborative process in which team members used innovative design techniques, limited construction costs, and optimized the schedule.
-It was critical to maintain local traffic and minimize the project’s impact on the surrounding community, and these priorities were the primary drivers as stakeholders selected the structure type and construction methods.
+For the viaduct constructed within the median of Genesee Avenue, the original design called for another building material, but the project team opted to splice precast concrete girders on site.
+The resulting viaduct is the first curved, spliced precast concrete U-girder light-rail transit bridge in Southern California.
+By constructing this viaduct, the project team has provided new techniques for future infrastructure projects that can be useful in minimizing traffic disruptions.
+The Genesee Viaduct is the result of a collaborative process in which team members used innovative design techniques, limited construction costs, and an optimized schedule.
+It was critical to maintain local traffic and minimize the impact on the surrounding community, and these priorities were the primary drivers as stakeholders selected the structure type and construction methods.
 Only nighttime closures of major intersections on Genesee Avenue were considered.

 Precast concrete U-girder construction was selected for most of the viaduct to minimize falsework.
-“The falsework design would have to be continuous, which means the major intersections at which the viaduct crossed would be completely cut off for the duration of the construction through each intersection,” explains Vladimir Kanevskiy, PE, engineering manager, WSP USA.
+“The falsework design would have to be continuous, which means the major intersections at which the viaduct crossed would be completely cut off for the duration of the construction through each intersection,” says Vladimir Kanevskiy, PE, engineering manager, WSP USA.

 Precast concrete girders were fabricated off site and transported to the construction site.
 There, the precast concrete girders were spliced together with a cast-in-place (CIP) closure pour for continuity under the final loading condition.
 This girder layout reduced hauling costs, limited the girder weight to under 100 tons, and removed the need for specialized hauling equipment.